alyssamorgan26/MECH105-Algorithms/README.md

 - This algorithm can be used to solve systems or equations using the LU factozization method.
 ## Simpson's 1/3 Rule Algorithm
 - This algorithm uses the Simpsons 1/3 method to integrate.
+## Trapezoidal Rule Algorithm
+- This algoritm uses the Trapezoidal rule to integrate.